simeononsecurity/simeononsecurity.ch/content/articles/the-anatomy-of-audio-connectors_-types-and-uses/index.en.md

 * They provide a high-speed data transfer rate, making them ideal for transferring large files.
 * USB connectors can also provide power to devices, eliminating the need for separate power cables.

-_Note: It is important to ensure compatibility between the USB connector type and the device you are connecting._
+_Note: It is important to ensure compatibility between the USB connector type and the device you're connecting._

 ### HDMI connector